DarrenFitz/TheoryOfAlgorithms/Programming_Tasks/Task2/README.md

 The Collatz conjecture is a conjecture in mathematics that concerns a sequence defined as follows: start with any positive integer n.
 Then each term is obtained from the previous term as follows: if the previous term is even, the next term is one half the previous term.
 Otherwise, the next term is 3 times the previous term plus 1.
 The conjecture is that no matter what value of n, the sequence will always reach 1.

 ### Algorithm for Task
-How this notation is applied to our input:
+First we need to understand what the notation does to our input:

 * Start with our positive inter next n
 * If n is odd multiply it by 3 and add 1